-The Housing Division is responsible for the administration of the City’s federally funded Community Development Block Grant (CDBG) Program, as well as the following programs funded by the City of Cupertino budget: Below Market Rate (BMR) Affordable Housing Fund (AHF) Program, Human Service Grants (HSG) Program and other contracted affordable housing programs and services that serve low and moderate-income households.
+The Housing Division is responsible for the administration of the City of Cupertino's federally funded Community Development Block Grant (CDBG) Program, as well as the following programs funded by the City budget: Below Market Rate (BMR) Affordable Housing Fund (AHF) Program, General Fund Human Service Grants (HSG) Program, and other contracted affordable housing programs and services that serve low and moderate-income households.

 (415) 863-3036 (messages returned within 36-48 hours)

 The waitlist application period for the BMR Rental and Purchase Program is open annually during the month of October.
 Eligibility Forms will be accepted on the first business day of October annually and will close on the last business day of October annually.
 Anyone who wishes to be included on the waitlist must apply each year within this time frame, including those who were on the waitlist in previous years.
 Each eligibility form will be separated into a subgroup based on priority points.
 For applicants reapplying for a position on the waitlist, the applicant will maintain their current position on the waitlist from the previous year, provided the applicant continues to qualify for a BMR unit and their priority points remain unchanged.
 Applicants who are no longer income eligible, or who do not reapply, will be removed from the waitlist each year.
 Applicants for the BMR Purchase Program are encouraged to attend a First Time Homebuyer Certificate from a HUD certified agency.